Visiting Newtownards, Northern Ireland, With Its Scrabo Tower: A French Emperor Commemorating a Victorian Marquess

 Belfast (distance: 16 kilometres); many visitors to Belfast visit Donegall Square, where the domed City Hall, a major landmark, is situated.
 Queen's University has a noted 1849 Gothic Revival frontage.
 Belfast Castle is a 19th century structure in Scottish Baronial style.
 The Parliament Buildings, sometimes referred to as Stormont, are the seat of the Northern Ireland Assembly and Executive.

-How to get there: Continental Airlines flies from New York Newark to Belfast International Airport, at Aldergrove, where car rental is available.
+How to get there: United Airlines flies from New York Newark to London Heathrow, from where a variety of onward flight options are available to Belfast International Airport, at Aldergrove, where car rental is also available.
 Please note that some facilities may be withdrawn, without notice.
 You are advised to check with the airline or your travel agent for up to date information.

 MJFenn is an independent travel writer based in Ontario, Canada.